Village Cricket Boy: Award

-music
+Music

 Bijibal has composed music for two songs written by B.K.Harinarayanan.
 The first song Naadaanithu Naadu is sung by Bijibal himself.
 This song was released on 24 July 2021 by Bijibal official YouTube channel.
 Mammootty shared this song on Facebook.

 The second song Kadukumanni Kukudu is sung by Daya Bijibal.
 This song was released along with the film.Rajesh Cherthala played the flute for both the songs.

+The final fix of the film is Robin Kunjukutty.